 - a.
 Physical intimidation or assault

 - b.
 Extortion

 - c.
 Oral or written threats, including text messaging

 - d.
 Malicious teasing

 - e.
 Putdowns

 - f.
 Name calling

 - g.
 Threatening looks

 - h.
 Gestures or acts of aggression (Overt and Covert)

 - i.
 Cruel rumors & false accusations

-- i.
+- j.
 Social Isolation

-k.
+- k.
 Cyber bullying

+Bullying is prohibited.
 School personnel will not tolerate any bullying on Diocesan school grounds or at any school-sponsored activity (on or off school grounds).
 In addition, the Office of Catholic Schools expects students and parents who become aware of an act of bullying or cyberbullying to report it to appropriate school personnel (e.g. principal, teacher, school counselor).
-The Office of Catholic Schools expects staff members who become aware of an incident of bullying to take appropriate steps to intervene unless intervention would be a threat to staff members' safety.
+The Office of Catholic Schools expects staff members who become aware of an incident of bullying or cyberbullying to take appropriate steps to intervene unless intervention would be a threat to staff members' safety.
 If a staff member believes that his/her intervention has not resolved the matter, or if the bullying persists, he/she shall report the bullying to the school principal for further investigation.

-In cases of reported bullying, the principal or designee shall interview all students involved (i.e. the aggressor(s) and the victim(s)) and investigate, as appropriate.
-This investigation may include interviews with students, parents, and school staff; review of school records; and identification of parent and family issues.
+In cases of reported bullying, the principal or designee shall interview all students involved (i.e. the aggressor(s) and the person being bullied) and investigate, as appropriate.
+This investigation may include interviews with students, parents/guardians, and school staff; review of school records; and identification of parent and family issues.
 Any student who retaliates against another for reporting bullying may be subject to appropriate consequences.